-New TV spot for Own Your Smile oral health literacy awareness campaign encourages Wisconsinites to avoid the cost and pain of untreated dental disease.
+New TV spot for WDA Own Your Smile oral health literacy awareness campaign highlights how ignoring one’s dental health can be emotionally and financially costly.

 - Good dental health is critical to overall well-being

 - Regular, preventive care is an affordable choice

 - Learn more

 The U.S. Surgeon General recognizes oral health as an integral part of a person’s total health, with the dentist being the primary oral health care provider.